AdVerhoeven/dialog_example_pack/README.md

 Most functionality can be accessed through dialogs under the pause menu and/or quick actions (default keybind "G")

 ## Demo
 To demonstrate its power I also added a function to summon in some mannequins to double as "players".
-Use "/function essentials:demo/spawn_nonplayers" this will spawn the 9 default skin mannequins with the names matching the skin name.
-They should work similarly to players when using the various "commands".
+Use `/function essentials:demo/spawn_nonplayers` this will spawn the 9 default skin mannequins with the names matching the skin name.
+They should work similarly to players when using the various commands and dialogs.
+More helper functions to test/demo this pack can be found in the dialogs through the menu or quick-actions.

 For more demo functions you can open the demo dialog, this does require elevated permission levels unlike most other dialogs.